Dashapalla: Geography

 Geaographically, it is located at at an elevation of 122 m above mean sea level (MSL).

 During pre-independence era it was a small garhjat (princely state) named as Daspalla State with headquarters at Kunjabanagarh.
 Its boundary touches the district border of Cuttack, Angul, Boudh, Kandhamal and Ganjam.
 The Daspalla state has been divided into two Blocks namely Daspalla and Gania.

 Previously, Daspalla State was divided into 14 parganas with a Sardar as its chief.
 Daspalla is a place of hills and mountains, forests, streams, rivers, falls, gorge, wild growth and wild animals predominantly occupied by Tribals of Kandha and Khaira Tribe.
 Presently, Daspalla Block has 19 Gram Panchayats and Gania Block has 8 Gram Panchayats.

 Location

 Daspalla is situated in the middle of Odisha.
 It is 127 km from Bhubaneswar, the state capital, via Khurda and Nayagarh; 144 km from Puri by New Jagannath Sadak, via RAJA-RANPUR, Nirakarpur and Chandanpur; 200 km from Sambalpur via Rairakhol and Boudh; 140 km from Berhampur via Aska and Bhanjanagar; 107 km from Anugul via Hindol and Narasinghpur; 295 km from Bhawanipatna via Kandhamal, Phulbani; and 200 km from Bolangir via Subarnapur and Boudh.

 National Highway 224 passes through Dashapalla.
 Nearest airport is Biju Patnaik Airport at Bhubaneswar.
 The nearest Railway station is Daspalla railway station.

 Administration

 Dashapalla falls under the Kandhamal (Lok Sabha constituency) and Daspalla (Odisha State Legislative Assembly).

+Ramesh Chandra Behera is the Member of the Odisha Legislative Assembly (MLA) representing the Daspalla Assembly Constituency in Nayagarh district.
+He is from the Biju Janata Dal (BJD) and won the seat in the 2024 elections.

+The Member of Parliament (MP) for the Kandhamal Lok Sabha Constituency is Sukanta Kumar Panigrahi of the Bharatiya Janata Party (BJP), elected in the 2024 general election.